 AI is disrupting the inefficient contract review process.
-AI-assisted contract review tools like BlackBoiler automate as much as 70% of human review time.
+AI-powered contract review tools like BlackBoiler automate as much as 70% of human review time.
 AI’s value is shown in real-time — contract review and edits happen instantly.
 By implementing AI in your contract review process, your organization can reduce costs, improve efficiency, and save on the bottom-line.

 The time-consuming and inefficient process of pre-execution contract review is a problem on a global scale.
 Global 2000 and Fortune 1000 companies spend $35 billion annually on high-volume contract review.
 Of which, $26 billion is spent on reviewing and marking up contracts with semantically similar language, markups that can easily be automated with AI, with an estimated $7 billion spent on redundant contract review work that’s already been done on similar contracts.
 Not only is this inefficient, but it is also bad business.